Table of Contents

 Linus ‘’LLinusLLove’ Loeliger is a Swiss poker player residing in Malta.
 He is generally considered the best NLHE 6max player in the world as of this moment, having a very deep understanding of GTO strategy of the game.
 He started a thread on 2+2 in 2013 with a challenge to build his bankroll from $240 playing NL10 to a regular player in the NL100.
 He would experience ups and downs like every other poker player, but would keep playing and working on his game daily no matter what came his way.

 Fast-forward 4 years to 2017, he is playing the NL40k stakes on PokerStars clashing with the best online players in the world, winning over $1.4M in 2018.
 According to Statname he has won a total of $2.6M online with a winrate of 6.4 bb/100.
+If you’ve followed the latest poker news, it’s likely you’ve seen Linus make a headline by battling the best live poker players too.
 Lately he has started playing more and more live tournaments, leading the Swiss all-time money list on HendonMob with total live earnings of $1.86M.
 His biggest win so far is the Triton 6-handed Turbo event trophy for 690k GBP.

 Linus has stated that playing three-handed NLHE against top competition is the most fun thing in poker for him.
 He also enjoys the swings, in good and bad, which is something not many poker players share with him.